dima74/factorio-mods-localization/src/documentation.md

 1. Make git commit (or break if there are no changes)
 1. Git push

+## Webhook for every push to update crowdin from github
+1. Check if pushed commits change /locale/en (Note that payload for push webhook contains added/modified/removed files)
+1. For every modified/added file:
+    * check if we have same file on crowdin:
+        * yes: crowdin-api/update-file
+        * no: crowdin-api/add-file
+1. (Note that for now we will not handle file removing)

 ## Notes
 * We need to run some code every week (update github from crowdin).
 Standard Heroku scheduler mechanism is really very bad (unreliable, costly and difficult to setup).
 But Heroku forces our app to restart approximately every 24 hours.
 So we can just run necessary code on app startup.
 We would store in postgresql (built-in heroku database) updates time, and on startup checks, if last update time is more than week ago (if so, do udpate).